ReactiveSets/toubkal/README.md

 The source code for this demonstration site is in [the GitHub repository ConnectedSets / demo](https://github.com/ConnectedSets/demo).

 ### Documentation

-This readme provides a short introduction to Connected Sets.
+This readme provides an introduction to Connected Sets.

 The bulk of the documentation is currently embedded in the code of ````lib/pipelet.js```` for the core as well as individual pipelets' sources.